-If you have an Experiment (A/B test) running on the landing page, external conversion tracking will accurately attribute the conversions to the variation that the visitor has seen, just like regular internal conversion tracking.
+If you have an Experiment (A/B test) running on the landing page, external page conversion tracking will accurately attribute the conversions to the variation that the visitor has seen, just like regular on-page conversion tracking.

 NOTE: In order for the tracking to work properly, both the landing page and the thank you page on which you're adding the code snippet, need to have the same protocol (either http:// or https://).